 I hope you would share this with your low platelet support group or tell anyone that you know who deals with this problem on a daily basis.
 It is so scary to think that you are just one paper cut away from bleeding out!

 How can you ever pursue any adventurous sports or activities when you know the slightest injury could send you to the hospital?
 How could you ever go camping in the woods with help miles and miles away?

 I would wish that anyone who has a similar story would share their successes and failures with anyone else who suffers with from condition.
-People everywhere are living life to the fullest now because of the Conquer Low Platelets publication.
+People everywhere should be living life better because of the “Out for Blood,” platelet-mastering book.